Understanding the Sudden Medical Emergency Defense

 If you experience a medical emergency while driving, you are expected to pull over to the side of the road to avoid putting yourself or others in danger.
 So, if you begin to experience the symptoms of a medical emergency and can safely remove yourself and your car from the road, you are not experiencing a sudden emergency and cannot use this defense.

-2. Your loss of consciousness made you lose control of their vehicle.
+2. Your loss of consciousness made you lose control of your vehicle.

 The order of events is important to this defense.
 If you lost consciousness after you lost control of your vehicle, you may still be held liable for the accident.
 This follows the same logic as the above criterion.
 If you knew you were going to experience a loss of consciousness, you should pull over to keep people out of danger.